Living Archive

 SERVED UP

-During the height of the COVID-19 crisis, Experienced Visuals collaborated with Served Up to document a series of socially-distanced hospitality activations that reimagined service and safety in the age of the face shield.
 The project captured the ingenuity and resilience of event professionals who continued to deliver elevated food and beverage experiences while adhering to strict health protocols.
 From open-air cocktail bars to masked mixology, the visuals highlighted how Served Up maintained a sense of celebration and connection despite physical distance.
 The imagery became both a time capsule of the era and a testament to the adaptability of hospitality in unprecedented times.

 Night view of a cityscape with a brightly lit outdoor movie screening and many people riding bikes in a parking lot.